Al-Alam News Network: 2011 Bahraini protests

 During the Shiite anti-government protests in Bahrain, the Al-Alam signal was repeatedly jammed.
 Allegations all point to the fact that Al Mukhabarat Al A'amah, the Saudi Intelligence Agency, was traced back to for evidence of this crime.
 The jamming attacks were reportedly caused by installations capable of interfering with Al-Alam's frequencies on the Badr satellite from a Saudi transmitter.
 This act of sabotage and illegal interference with free media has yet to be addressed in an international case.

+Al-Alam Syria

+A sister channel, Al-Alam Syria, was launched in 2017, with the intention to have more generalist programming compared to Al-Alam.

 Geographical coverage

 Al-Alam news channel covers all parts of the globe, with the exception of the southern part of African continent, using the following satellites: Hot Bird 8, Eutelsat 7 West A and Galaxy 19.
 It is also broadcast terrestrially on VHF channel E4 from high ground near the Iraqi border.

 Controversies

 Due to the fact that the channel has linked with the Islamic Republic, it is accused of being an arming channel/tool for the Iranian Government and its propaganda.
 Critics in the Arab World consider it to have encouraged Shia extremism in the Arab World.